The Jai Difference: What Sets This Parent Coach Certification Program Apart

 I love talking about the transformational power of our work here at Jai.
 This is the program I’ve gone through, the program I love, and the program I work for.
 I. Love.
 Jai.
 With that disclaimer, there are key aspects that set us apart from other coaches' training programs.

-1. Lead Trainer on Every Call
+1. Jai Trainer on Every Call

 When you are placed into one of our cohorts, you’ll have someone there to support you, guide you, and be there for you throughout the program.
 That's not the case with a lot of programs.
 Often, training programs are one leader teaching 100 people at a time, recordings, or self-led – but at Jai, you have a dedicated trainer who is invested in your success and

-sees, hears, and knows
+sees, hears, and knows YOU.

 2. Small Group Training Model

-In addition to the lead trainer, we also have a small group training model.
+In addition to your Jai trainer, we also have a small group training model.
 You're not just a number in a large class – instead, you are part of a small, intimate group of coaches going through the program with you.
 This allows for more personalized attention and support from your trainer and peers.
 It also creates a sense of community and accountability that is invaluable in achieving your goals.

 3. Our Community